About Janina Fisher

 Psychotherapist, Consultant, Trainer

-I have had the good fortune to have been taught by or worked alongside the giants in the field of psychological trauma: first, Judith Herman, then Bessel van der Kolk, and, most recently, Pat Ogden.
-And as much as these pioneers taught me, the most powerful and gifted teachers I have are my patients.
-These survivors have given me a window into the inner experience of the legacy of trauma, taught me what always to say and what never to say, helped to validate or disprove what the experts and theorists were claiming.
+After more than thirty years in the trauma field, I’ve watched our understanding of trauma transform and our approaches to treatment become gentler and more effective.
+Along the way, I have had the good fortune to have been taught by or worked alongside the giants in the field of psychological trauma: first, Judith Herman, then Bessel van der Kolk, and Pat Ogden.
+And as much as these pioneers taught me, the most powerful and gifted teachers I have had are my patients.
+These survivors have given me a window into the inner experience of the legacy of trauma, taught me what always to say and what never to say, and helped to validate or disprove what the experts were claiming.
 It has been a privilege to learn with them and from them.

-We now understand that trauma’s imprint is both psychological and somatic: long after the events are over, the body continues to respond as if danger were everpresent.
+We now understand that trauma’s imprint is both psychological and somatic: long after the events are over, the body and mind continue to respond as if danger were everpresent.
+We hold what happened as a ‘living legacy’ of emotional and body memories that keep the trauma alive for decades.
 My professional mission has been to bring this understanding of trauma to both clients and their therapists as a psychotherapist, consultant, and trainer of clinicians looking for answers to helping their traumatized clients.
-I believe the key to healing is not just knowing what happened but transforming how the mind, body, and soul still remember it.
+I believe the key to healing is not knowing what happened but transforming how our younger selves still remember it.
+When we accept the child we once were and welcome them into our minds and hearts, we can finally heal.

 Janina Fisher, Ph.D. is a licensed clinical psychologist and a former instructor, Harvard Medical School.
 An international expert on the treatment of trauma, she is an Advisory Board member of the Trauma Research Foundation and the author of three books, Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation (2017), Transforming the Living Legacy of Trauma: a Workbook for Survivors and Therapists (2021), and The Living Legacy Instructional Flip Chart (2022).
-She is best known for her work on integrating mindfulness-based interventions into trauma treatment, and she is also the creator of Trauma-Informed Stabilization Treatment (TIST) therapy.
+She is best known as the creator and trainer of Trauma-Informed Stabilization Treatment (TIST), a parts approach to resolution and healing.

 It's never too late to be who you were meant to be.